-This Appendix specifies the format and content of an “Update Status Report” which will demonstrate the revision status of datasets within the SENC of the ECDIS.
+This Appendix specifies the format and content of an “Update Status Report” which will demonstrate the revision status of datasets within the ENDS/System Database of the ECDIS.
 There are two Update Status Reports required:

 An ENC Update Status Report, which reports the contents of electronic charts and directly related information.